 For Keay not only the rich distribution system that WTER enjoys will give the company a leg up, but the company can expand anywhere instantly throughout the U.S. with its seven co-packing contracts already in place.

-Another advantage, Keay said, will separate WTER’s new hemp-based water products is the rich level of consumer crossover from those pursuing their premium water lifestyle products already with its established brand recognition.
+Another advantage, Keay said, will separate WTER’s new hemp-based water products is the high level of consumer crossover from those pursuing their premium water lifestyle products already with its established brand recognition.

 Critics of hemp-based beverages often decry the taste of the products, but that’s not a problem for WTER, Keay added.
 He said the company teamed up with The Ungerer Company who possess the ability to produce 100 per cent natural and organic flavorings.